logo

 The letters themselves are placed in glass boxes below.

 American Spirituals and Gospels experience is a non-interactive jukebox that lives in an isolated booth inside the museum.
+It features two monitors, one mounted above the seats and showing the playlist; another, placed at the regular level, provides context.

 The following experiences are part of the Bible Now rotunda at the end of the floor.
 They feature Bible-related news, polls and image creation experience, all of which get projected on 360-degree panoramic panels in the rotunda.